 Where the design community meets.

-Berlin Product Designer & Illustrator Joined over 6 years ago
+Berlin Product Designer & Illustrator Joined almost 10 years ago

 Hey Karthik, right now we're running a closed alpha – We'll start sharing more details in the near future

 Looking into this, thanks for the heads up!

 Cinema 4D :) But as Scott says, any 3d tool will do

 Posted this earlier but used the comment instead of the site link - Hence deleted the old one reposting with an actual link, sorry about that.

 Figma and all the version control and sync-to-invision-pains are gone <3

 Yeah, although, if you make heavy use of components it might be ok (in terms of duplicating artboards/content).